precor/web-api-bridge/docs/WEBAPIBRIDGE.md

 Property that should be truthy for a webview using [react-native-webview][13].
-When set `ipc.ReactNativeWebView.postMessage` will be used instead of `ipc.postMessage`.
+When set `target.ReactNativeWebView.postMessage` will be used instead of `target.postMessage`.

 ### listener